i-like-robots/react-tags/README.md

 #### suggestionsFilter (optional)

-A callback function to filter suggestions.
-The callback receives two arguments; a `query` and the input [suggestions](#suggestions-optional) and must return a list of filtered suggestion.
+A callback function to filter suggestion items with.
+The callback receives two arguments; a `suggestion` and the current `query` and must return a boolean value.

 If no function is supplied the default filter is applied.
 Defaults to `null`.

+**Note:** This filter will be ignored if [suggestionsTransform](#suggestionsTransform-optional) is supplied.

+#### suggestionsTransform (optional)

+A callback function to apply custom filter to the suggestions.
+The callback receives two arguments; a `query` and the input [suggestions](#suggestions-optional) and must return a list of filtered suggestion.
+This will supersede [suggestionsFilter](#suggestionsfilter-optional)

 ```js
 import matchSorter from "match-sorter";